The deadline to sign the application in Fenix is Thursday 7th of October 2021 at 3pm.

 The plan must contain the following seven headings:

 When you have completed your application, you must send it to your Head of Department by going into the "Preview/Förhandsgranska" tab.
 At the bottom of the page you click on "Request signing/Be om signering".
 This sends the application to your Head of Department, who receives it and signs it digitally with BankID.

 Note that if you make changes to the application after sending it to the Head of for signing, you must send a new request for signing by your Head of Department, as the application has changed.
 This applies regardless of what changes have been made.

 When the Head of Department has signed the application digitally with BankID, you as the applicant will receive an email.
 You can then log in and sign the application digitally with BankID.
-This should be done no later than 1st October 2020 at 3pm.
+This should be done no later than 7th of October 2021 at 3pm.

-The deadline for signing the application is Thursday 1st October at 3pm.
+The deadline for signing the application is Thursday 7th of October at 3pm.

 Applications are made in the Swedish Cancer Society's grant application system Fenix.
 Applications can be saved and altered until you have pressed the button "Request signing/Be om signering".
 Applications cannot be signed and submitted unless all the tabs in the application form are marked in green.